Traveling To Mexico By Car: Your Complete Guide

 If your vehicle is still financed and you do not have the title in hand, you will need to request a letter of permission from your lender.
 Generally, the lender will need a copy of your Mexican insurance policy for your vehicle.
 Your policy will need to show coverage for the entire time you plan on being in Mexico with your vehicle.

-Note that if you owe more on your vehicle than it is actually worth, your lender may require a more expensive insurance policy be purchased in order to cover the total loan amount.
+Note that if you owe more on your vehicle than it is actually worth, your lender may require a more expensive insurance policy to be purchased in order to cover the total loan amount.

 Cost Of A Temporary Vehicle Importation Permit